-Using the Same Schedule Every Day sample from page 3, such a spreadsheet might look like the following:
+Using the Same Schedule Every Day example from page 7, such a spreadsheet might look like the following:

+Table 8 How to Check the Number of CTE Minutes Claimed in KIDS

 Class Period Minutes Enrollment Total

 Accounting I 1 52 10 520

 Accounting I 2 52 10 520

 Animal Science 2 52 15 780

 Plant Science 3 51 15 765

 Total 2,585

-In this example, if the number of minutes claimed on the PBR is not 2,585, there must be a problem.
+In this example, if the number of minutes claimed on the Principal Building Report (PBR) is not 2,585, there must be a problem.
 Look for students on the roster of the classes listed on the verification spreadsheet and be sure each student has been counted for the correct number of minutes.

-Double up and Nested Classes
+Doubled-up and Nested Classes

-Districts need to check the CTE policy on Double-up classes (two classes taught during the same period) and Nested Classes (three or more classes taught during the same period) that can be found here: Double-up and Nesting CTE Courses Policy or under "Career Clusters & Pathways" (right hand column) on the main Career & Technical Education page.
+Districts need to check the CTE policy on Doubled-up classes (two classes taught during the same period) and Nested Classes (three or more classes taught during the same period) that can be found here: Double-up and Nesting CTE Courses Policy or under "Career Clusters & Pathways" (right hand column) on the main Career & Technical Education page.